Forklift accidents often result in serious and life-threatening injuries. Here’s why employee education is so important.

 Protecting Co-Workers and Pedestrians

 Just like any other driver, even a forklift operator is responsible for avoiding pedestrians, who have the right of way.
 The driver must make every possible effort to avoid a pedestrian even if the person is directly in his path.
-It is important to bear in mind that pedestrians and co-workers are not always paying attention the way they should be.
+It is important to bear in mind that pedestrians and co-workers are not always paying attention to the way they should be.
 It is therefore important that the forklift operator look carefully in the direction in which the truck is moving and if he comes across a blind spot or intersection, he should blow the horn to warn pedestrians.
 Employees should be advised against walking under the forklifts.

 Have You Been Injured?